dcndn4/Assign-Python-PyB-PyR/README_ongoing.md

 And then... so many little details to re-orient myself to.
 Seems almost old-fashioned to just go ahead and open JL or Spyder without considering the environment to use, but back at this point, that wasn't a concern yet.
 So Long Ago!
 Wow.

+This is going very slowly, as I have very little free time right now.
+However given that I've been waiting impatiently to do this review/rerun/relearn process ever since I first turned this in, it feels very speedy and exhilerating!

 ### Coda_post/op 9.26.21